allan-bonadio/recruit-o-dex/README.md

 * webapp in src, consisting of
 	* ReactJS
 	* my code
-	* webpack, standard with react
+	* webpack, standard with create-react-app

 ## backups